algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 The ‘get_private_key_from_mnemonic` function is a utility function that takes a mnemonic (account backup phrase) and returns the private key of the specific account.
 This will be used in this sample to recover the private key of the funded account of the smart contract creator.

-The `wait_for_confirmation` function is a utility function that when called will wait until a specific transaction is confirmed on the Algorand blockchain.
+The `wait_for_confirmation` SDK function is a utility function that when called will wait until a specific transaction is confirmed on the Algorand blockchain.
 This will be used to confirm that the application creation transaction is successful and the smart contract is actively deployed.

 As the sample smart contract manipulates global variables, a couple of helper functions are needed to display the contents of these values.